-MyNotes is designed to present facts about people, places, events, and activities related to the Baha’i Faith that may not be known to a wider audience.
+MyNotes are snippes of information that present facts about people, places, events, and activities related to the Baha’i Faith that may not be known to a wider audience.
 It’s one way of ‘remembering’, sparking interest until additional information is made available.
 That presented will require further research to widen the scope of knowledge, cross-referenced and used to encourage a more inclusive rending of Baha’i history.

 This is a long-term Baha’i History (Historia) project.
 We continually updated our listings with new information retrieved primarily from the ObesianceBaha archives.
 Materials and information received from external sources, when presented, will be given proper credit.